MICHAEL G. MCGINTY

 Inclusion in Virtual Memorial Hall

 Michael was not on active military duty the morning of September 11, 2001, and is therefore not included in Memorial Hall.
-However, we feel that this is a distinction that is simply not worth making: The attack was against all Americans, regardless of employment status, and we will honor and remember them here with all other alumni who gave the "last full measure of devotion" to their country.
+For the purposes of this website, however, we feel that this is a distinction that is simply not worth making: The attack was against all Americans, regardless of employment status, and we will honor and remember them here with all other alumni who gave the "last full measure of devotion" to their country.

 Michael G. McGinty, 42, of Foxboro, MA, died Tuesday, (September 11, 2001) a victim of the terrorist attack on the World Trade Center.
 He was the husband of Cynthia F. (Sheffs) McGinty.